A fractured larynx occurs when a direct impact causes a break in the voice box. This is a rare but potentially life-threatening injury.

 - Group 2 is moderate injuries with a degree of airway compromise and minor mucosal disruption.

-- Groups 3 & 4 are the most serious injuries with severe airway compromise, massive swelling, cartilage exposure, mucosal tears and vocal cord immobility.
+- Groups 3 & 4 are the most serious injuries with severe airway compromise, massive swelling, cartilage exposure, mucosal tears, and vocal cord immobility.
 The difference between groups 3 & 4 is in treatment.

 - Group 4 injuries require a stent.

-- Class 1 injuries are treated with observation, bed rest with the head elevated and humified air.
+Treat with observation, bed rest with the head elevated and humified air.
 Voice rest and nil-by-mouth may also be advised in the short term.

-- Class 3 injuries are treated with the above, plus surgical repair.
+These are treated with the above, plus surgical repair.